 One of the things that I wanted to get was a new baby carrier.
 I baby wore a bit with my first and loved it, but didn’t need to do it as frequently since he was our only baby.
 Knowing I would be juggling an infant with a toddler, a great baby carrier felt like a must.
 Now I’m not going to lie here, this was a total “want” and I also kind of became obsessed with which one to get.
 It was kind of a gift to myself and I felt like there were just so many options out there, I didn’t know what to get.

-In an ideal world, I would have purchased one of every kind so I could test drive them all and give you a fully thorough review of each one.
+In an ideal world, I would have purchased one of every kind so I could test drive them all and give you a fully thorough review of all the best baby carriers.
 Alas, I had neither the time nor the resources to do this.
 So I spent a lot of time researching different carriers and watching a lot of videos online.
 A few kept popping up on my radar, including the Wildbird Aerial Carrier, which (spoiler alert) has become the carrier I reach for on a daily basis.

 Because I knew this is something I would be using and wearing on an everyday basis, one of my top priorities for this splurge was that I wanted to like how it looked.
 Judge me if you want, haha, just being transparent here.